ET0735-DevOps-AIoT-AY2410/DCPE_2A_02_Group3/Readme.md

 ## Rasberry Pi

-### Hardware Requirments
+### Hardware Requirements
 Uses a RPI 4 with multiple modules including
 - Picamera ->  used for deocding barcode and qr code
 - RFID module -> used for payment functionality by interfacing with csv database
 - Keypad ->  Used for payment in pin requriment by inputting pin number
 - 16x2 LCD -> General use in displaying instructions for user to interact

-### Software requirments & Running code
+### Software requirements & Running code
 Code can be ran as a docker container or running the code natively
 1. Running as a docker container
 - First you would need to pull from the dockerhub which is currently a public repository titled "dcpe_2a02_group3_dockerhub".
 - Pull this image onto your computer using "Docker Pull"
-- Next to run the the image you need to use the docker command "docker run --privileged --device /dev/i2c-1 -v /lib/modules:/lib/modules -t <image name> "
+- Next to run the the image you need to use the docker command "docker run --privileged --device /dev/i2c-1 -v /lib/modules:/lib/modules -t _image name_ "
 - This will run the docker container, while the code is running refer to the LCD screen for insturctions
 2. Running the code natively
-- Assuming you have met the hardware requirments use the git clone command with submodules "git clone --recurse-submodules <repo url from git hub>".
+- Assuming you have met the hardware requirments use the git clone command with submodules "git clone --recurse-submodules _repo url from git hub_".
 - Next install all modules imported, which i will not be listing and run the code.
 - Ensure that your RPI is configured to not use legacy camera which refers to picam and not picam2
 - Run main.py and look at the terminal or LCD for instructions.